m1g/m1g/README.md

 - 💻 I'm currently creating drafts for [my hexo blog][website]
 - 🛣️ I'm exploring architectural solutions and workflows
-- 📕 I'm also experimenting different CMS approaches
+- 📕 I'm also experimenting with different CMS approaches
 - ⚡ 2023 Goals:
   - [ ] Build a simple, reusable CMS template
   - [ ] Be more conscious of my own downtime v. uptime